Bloodhound (missile): Early SAM development

 During the late stages of World War II, the British armed forces began the development of surface-to-air missiles (SAMs), or as they became known in the UK, surface-to-air guided weapons (SAGW).
 The Royal Navy was primarily interested in weapons to counteract Luftwaffe bombers dropping glide bombs, which had been used with great effectiveness during the invasion of Italy, and looking toward countering the kamikaze threat in the Pacific.
 The British Army was interested in a longer-ranged system to supplant or even replace their anti-aircraft artillery.
 The Royal Air Force was largely uninterested at this point, and put their effort into air-to-air missiles.

 From these different needs, two experimental SAGW systems emerged, the Navy's Fairey Stooge and Army's Brakemine.
 Stooge was a low-performance system, more of a drone aircraft than a missile, which had to be manually guided in front of approaching aircraft using radio control and then detonated by the operator.
 This limited it to daytime visual range and good weather, neither of which was satisfying.
 In contrast to Stooge, Brakemine was a more modern concept.
 While it offered only marginally better range than Stooge, its beam riding guidance was highly automated and allowed the missile to fly directly at its targets at high speed in any conditions, day or night.

 Looking to the future, the Navy saw a need to counter jet-powered aircraft, demanding a much higher-performance system.
 In 1944, the Navy formed the "Guided Anti-Aircraft Projectile Committee", or GAP Committee, to consider such a design.
 The GAP team suggested combining the Navy's new Type 909 radar with a new missile to produce a Brakemine-like system but with considerably higher accuracy and much longer range.
 This was initially known as LOPGAP, for Liquid-Oxygen and Petrol, the proposed fuel.

 In January 1947, the new Navy design was given the name Seaslug.
 Around the same time, an effort was underway to centralise all guided missile development at the Royal Aircraft Establishment's (RAE) new Guided Weapons Department.
 They took over LOPGAP development from the Navy, as well as using up most existing Stooge and Brakemine systems to gain familiarity with the needs of missile testing.
 They also issued a requirement for the Army and Air Force for a very long-range weapon to protect important installations like airfields and cities.
-This became the "Red Heathen" concept, with a desired range on the order of 100000 yd.
+This became the "Red Heathen" concept, with a desired range on the order of 91 km (56.81 mi, 49.37 nmi).